yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 <img src="/images/llm-for-zotero/citation_jump.gif" alt="One-click jump from an AI citation to the paper source">

 When you ask a question, the model generates answers grounded in the paper's content.
-Click any citation to jump straight to the source passage in your Zotero library.
+Citation labels stay conservative until page locations are verified; click a verified citation or quote-based citation to jump back to the matching Zotero passage.

 ---